Hands-on Gear Review

 The REI Half Dome 2 Plus wins our Best Buy Award for its extra spacious interior and thoughtful construction - it provides the most bang for your buck.
 We think it is very livable, with great ventilation and interior storage.
 The Half Dome 2 Plus has four kick stand-vents, large vestibules, and the whole tent is super comfortable.
 It stands up well to wet weather, but did not come with enough guy line to keep the fly off of the inner tent, causing some moisture to get in.
 The Half Dome's stakes are also of very low quality and it did not come with enough for each guy point.
 These things make the Half Dome more susceptible to bad weather.

+If you want something lighter and are willing to pay just a bit more, check out the REI Quarter Dome2 which weighs under 4 pounds, packs smaller, and is still fairly livable.
 Check out our complete Best Backpacking Tent Review to see how the Half Dome 2 Plus compares to all 23 other tents we've tested.

 Compare top rated competitors side-by-side >